-Rajya Sabha polls: All three Congress candidates win in Rajasthan, BJP gets last seat
+Rajya Sabha polls: All three Congress candidates win in Rajasthan, BJP gets three seats in Karnataka

-BJP-backed Independent candidate Subhash Chandra lost.
+BJP-backed Independent candidate Subhash Chandra lost in Rajasthan.

 The ruling Congress won three of the four Rajya Sabha seats in Rajasthan on Friday.
 The Bharatiya Janata Party grabbed the last seat.

+In Karnataka, the BJP won all the three Rajya Sabha seats it had contested, while one went to the Congress.

-The Congress candidates who won are Randeep Singh Surjewala, Mukul Wasnik and Pramod Tiwari, Chief Minister Ashok Gehlot said in a tweet.
+The Congress candidates who won in Rajasthan are Randeep Singh Surjewala, Mukul Wasnik and Pramod Tiwari, Chief Minister Ashok Gehlot said in a tweet.
 Former minister Ghanshyam Tiwari secured one seat for the BJP in the state, but media baron Subhash Chandra, an Independent candidate backed by the party, lost.

 “I am thankful to the state and the central leadership for making me the candidate,” Tiwari said after the results, according to PTI.
 “I got 43 votes.”